-Since October 2021, when Mali made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime, Mali has taken steps towards improving its AML/CFT regime, including by developing risk assessment methodology for inspections of high risk DNFBPs, demonstrating the application of sanctions for AML/CFT noncompliance, and strengthening the capacity of law enforcement in ML and TF investigations and prosecutions.
-Mali should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) disseminating its assessment of ML/TF risks associated with all types of legal persons and demonstrating timely access to accurate beneficial ownership information; (2) identifying and investigating TF activities in line with the country's risk profile, including by conducting parallel financial investigations and employing other criminal justice measures where a TF conviction is not possible; (3) strengthening and implementing the legal framework and procedures for TFS related to TF and PF; and (4) implementing a risk-based approach for supervision of the NPO sector to prevent abuse for TF purposes.
+Since October 2021, when Mali made a high-level political commitment to work with the FATF and GIABA to strengthen the effectiveness of its AML/CFT regime, Mali has taken steps towards improving its AML/CFT regime, including by disseminating the results of its assessment of ML/TF risks associated with legal persons, conducting parallel financial investigations for terrorism cases and using other criminal justice measures when TF conviction is not possible, and strengthening its legal framework for targeted financial sanctions.
+Mali should continue to work on implementing its action plan to address its strategic deficiencies, including by: (1) demonstrating timely access to accurate beneficial ownership information;

+(2) identifying and investigating TF activities in line with the country's risk profile; (3) implementing TFS related to TF and PF; and (4) implementing a risk-based approach for the monitoring of the NPO sector to prevent abuse for TF purposes.